kuzzleio/documentation/src/sdk-reference/cpp/1/kuzzle/constructor/index.md

 algolia: true
 title: Constructor
 description: Create a new Kuzzle object connected to the backend
+order: 1
 ---

 # Constructor

 This is the main entry point to communicate with Kuzzle.
 Each instance represent a connection to Kuzzle with specific options.

 ## Signature